-"Clearly, the contribution of HFCs to radiative forcing could be very significant in the future; by 2050, it could be as much as a quarter of that due to $CO_2$ increases since 2000 if the upper range HFC scenario is compared to the median of the SRES scenario [Special Report on Emissions Scenarios, establishing a baseline scenario].
-Alternatively, the contribution of HFCs to radiative forcing could be one-fifth the radiative forcing due to $CO_2$ increases since 2000 if the upper range HFC scenario is compared to the upper range of the SRES scenario."
+"Clearly, the contribution of HFCs to radiative forcing could be very significant in the future; by 2050, it could be as much as a quarter of that due to CO2 increases since 2000 if the upper range HFC scenario is compared to the median of the SRES scenario [Special Report on Emissions Scenarios, establishing a baseline scenario].
+Alternatively, the contribution of HFCs to radiative forcing could be one-fifth the radiative forcing due to CO2 increases since 2000 if the upper range HFC scenario is compared to the upper range of the SRES scenario."
 UNEP (2011) HFCs: A CRITICAL LINK IN PROTECTING CLIMATE AND THE OZONE LAYER - A UNEP SYNTHESIS REPORT.

-3. Phasing down HFCs will prevent significant warming
+4. Phasing down HFCs will prevent significant warming and climate impacts

-A fast phasedown of HFCs, as proposed by a growing coalition of nations (see Section 9), will prevent the equivalent of up to 8.8 Gt of CO2 per year in emissions by 2050; by 2050, the cumulative total will be equivalent to between 87-146 Gt of CO2 in avoided emissions.
+A fast phasedown of high-GWP HFCs, as proposed by a growing coalition of nations (see Section 9), will prevent the equivalent of up to 8.8 Gt of CO2 per year in emissions by 2050; by 2050, the cumulative total will be equivalent to between 87-146 Gt of CO2 in avoided emissions.
 See Figure 4, far right bar.
 The proposed phasedown will avoid up to 0.5°C of warming by 2100 under the high HFC growth scenario, and up to 0.35°C under the low HFC growth scenario.
-An additional amount equivalent to 50 Gt CO2 (39-64 Gt) trapped in HFCs banks can be avoided by 2050 under a fast HFC phaseout by 2020, for a combined total of up to 200 or more Gt CO2-eq.
+An additional amount equivalent to 50 Gt CO2 (39-64 Gt) trapped in HFCs banks can be avoided by 2050 by eliminating the use of high-GWP HFCs by 2020, for a combined total of up to 200 or more Gt CO2-eq.
 Avoiding this warming is essential for staying within the long-term international goal of stabilizing global temperature rise to below 2°C above pre-industrial temperatures by the end-of-century.
 See Figure 5.